 For instance, the responsibility assignment matrix (RAM) is a matrix-based chart which is used to illustrate the relationship between work packages or activities and project team members.
 On larger projects, a higher-level RAM can be used to define what a project team group or unit is responsible for within each work package.
 Also, a lower level RAM can be used within the group to designate roles, responsibilities, and level of authority for specific activities.

 Risks can be managed at the level of work packages in a Work breakdown structure.

 The work breakdown structure is a critical input to identifying risks as it facilitates an understanding of potential risks at both micro and macro levels.
 Risks can be identified and subsequently tracked at the level of work packages.

-- Work packages should be small enough to be able to be assigned to a single person or a group who can be accountable for results.
+- Work packages should be small enough to be assigned to a single person or a group who can be held accountable for results.

-?
-Although it varies by projects, most project managers concur that the 8/80 rule can be applied to measure a work package.
+- Although this may differ from project to project, most project managers concur that the 8/80 rule can be applied to measure a work package.
 This rule says that no work package should be less than 8 hours and greater than 80 hours.

 - Work packages can lie at different levels in the WBS hierarchy.
 Project managers should not artificially force their WBS into a structure where all the work packages lie at the same level in the WBS hierarchy.
 This results in problems as the project progresses, like forced detail -where you could have monitored and controlled specific parts of the work at a higher level- or not enough scrutiny where you really need it.